Amos47/lureparty/README.md

-# README
+# Lure Party

-This README would normally document whatever steps are necessary to get the application up and running.
+This app is to help people find and plan pokemon go lure events

-Things you may want to cover:
+TODO:

 * Ruby version